Subscribe to BoliviaBella!

 Lucky for you, cruceños don't sleep much.

 Santa Cruz is a very dynamic and vibrant city and its residents take socializing to the extreme.
 Plus, the (normally) hot, humid weather motivates people to get out of the house and enjoy life outdoors.
 This translates into the city's nightlife scene too, with most discotheques, bars and cafés being open until the wee hours of the morning.
 So get out and dance those shivers away!
 (Prepare to be out late, as in, the real party doesn't start until at about midnight.)
-Click here to find out about the Santa Cruz nightlife scene and here to see more bars and pubs.
+Click here to find bars and pubs.
+Find a place to take some dance lessons or hit one of the many discotecas.

 Chicken soup is for sissies.